-The Forum on Promoting Children's Cognitive, Affective, and Behavioral Health (The Children's Forum) aims to inform a forward-looking agenda for building a stronger research and practice base around the development and implementation of programs, practices, and policies to promote all children’s cognitive, affective, and behavioral (CAB) health, including those with disabilities.
+The Forum on Promoting Children's Cognitive, Affective, and Behavioral Health (a children's health forum) aims to inform a forward-looking agenda for building a stronger research and practice base around the development and implementation of programs, practices, and policies to promote all children’s cognitive, affective, and behavioral (CAB) health, including those with disabilities.

-Through public workshops, commissioned papers, and other activities to inform the public, members of the Children's Forum identify what decision makers and practitioners at multiple levels want to learn from research and how implementation science can help both in translating research to practice and having practice inform research.
+Through public workshops, commissioned papers, and other activities to inform the public, members of the Forum identify what decision makers and practitioners at multiple levels want to learn from research and how implementation science can help both in translating research to practice and having practice inform research.

 The Forum is guided by three strategic priorities:

 2. Engage and educate policy makers and the

+3. Support the scaling up of effective interventions